Lartu/coraldb/README.md

 # CoralDB Libraries

-While coding your own CoralDB connector is a really easy task (that's what CoralDB was designed for), a number of CoralDB libraries for your favourite programming languages have been coded.
+While coding your own CoralDB connector is a really easy task (that's what CoralDB was designed for), a number of CoralDB libraries for your favourite programming languages may exist.
 They can be found in the [Libraries](libraries) directory of this repository.
+If you write your own, please let me know so I can add it here!

 # I need help!
 I want to contribute!